Asteroid Will Pass Between The Earth And The Moon Tuesday (Don't Panic)

 We continue tracking 2010 WC9 leading up to it's close approach tomorrow at a distance of 203,000 km#SpotTheAsteroid@AsteroidDay @NEOShieldTeam @CloseApproaches @AsteroidTracker @AstronomyFM @AstronomyNow @BBCStargazing @exploreplanets @neiltyson @ProfBrianCox @earthskyscience pic.twitter.com/FKhzi25C9e— Northolt Branch Obs (@NBObservatories) May 14, 2018

-The asteroid's diameter is estimated to be from 53 to 120 meters (174-394 feet), the Jet Propulsion Laboratory says.
+The asteroid's diameter is estimated to be from 174 to 394 feet, the Jet Propulsion Laboratory says.

-The asteroid is passing Earth at a much further distance than the 2013 Chelyabinsk meteor, which, as EarthSky notes, "entered Earth's atmosphere, breaking windows in six Russian cities and causing some 1,500 people to seek medical attention."
+The asteroid is passing Earth at a much farther distance than the 2013 Chelyabinsk meteor, which, as EarthSky notes, "entered Earth's atmosphere, breaking windows in six Russian cities and causing some 1,500 people to seek medical attention."